rhv9/book/pages/VirtualNetworking/connecting_networks.md

 The VNet peering page will create vnet for both this and remove vnet.

 Vnet syncing is required when editing any of the vnets address space.

+### Configuration

+There are 4 main configuration settings when creating a vnet peering to control what type of traffic is allowed.

+From the local perspective:

+1. Traffic from local to remote vnet is allowed.
+2. Forwarded traffic coming from remote vnet is allowed into local vnet.
+3. Allow gateway or route server traffic from local forward to remote vnet.
+4. Gateway or Route server traffic forwarded from remote is allowed to local vnet.

+### VPN Gataway

+We can use VPN Gateway to configure P2S VPN.